They are second only to bass as the most popular freshwater sportsfish in the US and renowned for being good eating too.

 Mepps spinners are a top crappie lure.
 They are easy to cast and help you to cover lots of water and are very high quality.
 A great choice in spring when crappie are in the margins for spawning.
 The best sizes for crappie are size 0 (1/12 of an ounce), size 1 (1/8 of an ounce) and size 2 (1/6 of an ounce).

 An innovative lure that combines a jig head and a spinner and is a very popular choice among successful crappie fishermen and women.
 Throw a soft plastic on the hook and you’ve got a triple threat.
+Throw this lure on a light line with an ultralight rod and you’ve got a crappie catching combination.
 Best in ⅛ or 1/16.

 At a tiny 1/8 of an ounce, the Strike King Mini is a small spinner bait with a great action that works great for crappie when retrieved nice and slowly.
 Lots of anglers swear by these as their top crappie lure.